-The primary feature presented in Day of Days: June 6th, 1944—American Soldiers Remember D-Day is by itself a program unlike anything that PBS has presented so far this year.
-The bonus newsreel that accompanies that feature is in itself just as moving.
-Both features together prove this program to be one that viewers of all backgrounds will appreciate, whether they be military or not.
-They prove the program to be one that everyone should see at least once if not more.
-It is available now and can be ordered direct via PBS’ online store at http://www.shoppbs.org/product/index.jsp?productId=35620366&cp=&sr=1&kw=day+of+days&origkw=Day+of+Days&parentPage=search.
-More information on this and other releases from PBS is available online at http://www.pbs.org and http://www.facebook.com/pbs.
+Secrets of the Dead: The Mona Lisa Mystery is available now on DVD.
+It can be ordered direct online via PBS’ online store at http://www.shoppbs.org/product/index.jsp?productId=38349356&cp=&sr=1&kw=secrets+of+the+dead&origkw=Secrets+of+the+Dead&parentPage=search.
+More information on this and other episodes of Secrets of the Dead is available online at the official Secrets of the Dead Facebook page and website at http://www.facebook.com/SecretsofTheDead and http://pbs.org/secrets.
 To keep up with the latest sports and entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it.
 Fans can always keep up with the latest sports and entertainment reviews and news in the Phil’s Picks blog at http://philspicks.wordpress.com./